Budgeting for Kids: How to Make a Budget for Kids

 By learning how to budget at a young age, kids will grow into teens, and then adults, who understand how to save money and have control over their personal finances.

-5 tips to help kids and teens create a budget
+5 steps to create a budget for kids

 1. Calculate their “income” (a.k.a. allowance)